jecki/DHParser/examples/LaTeX/grammar_tests/REPORT/02_test_paragraph.md

 ### AST
     (paragraph
-        (text_element
         (text
             "Paragraphs are separated only by at least one blank line."
             "Therefore,"
             "this line still belongs to the same paragraph."
-            )
         )
     )